 There are other great things about these kinds of classrooms besides just the added safety precautions.
 There is much less waste in using virtual classrooms, since there’s no paper with everything being in a digital format.
 Secondly, this generation of students has already grown up with a great level of technology and the shift towards virtual learning was already starting to happen anyway.
 The emphasis now has certainly accelerated that and there is no doubt that there will be some level of online learning done even without a pandemic from here on out.
 Simply put, this is not your father’s classroom.

-In addition to the more standard schools leaning towards teaching in virtual classrooms for the time being, the ability to learn a specific tool, skillset or trade is now easier than ever before in an online setting.
+In addition to the more standard schools leaning towards teaching in virtual classrooms for the time being, the ability to learn a specific tool, skillset or trade is now easier than ever before in an online setting where you can even get an MBA in Marketing.
 The online tutoring business has boomed since the start of the virus and it uses the technology available in virtual classrooms to offer a specific service to those who want to learn.

-This might mean learning Spanish one on one with a tutor, signing up for a webinar course about how to grow a vegetable garden, or taking part in an entirely online conference.
+This might mean learning Spanish one on one with a tutor, training to become a mortgage advisor, or taking the British Citizenship test.
 There is literally something for everyone, and places like Learning Cloud seek to make finding these skills easy and affordable.
 As this industry continues to grow, the ability to receive recognized certificates, awards, and credits that can be used should rise as well.

 It remains to be seen what exactly will happen with the people who are seeking an education following the pandemic.
 Online universities have been growing in popularity for quite some time, and many students may actually opt for cheaper, more efficient online learning scenarios in the future as they grow more comfortable with the concept.